pallene-lang/pallene/README.md

 First you need to build and install the Lua interpreter in the `lua` folder, as it has the needed changes to `luaconf.h` to be able to load Titan modules.
-The interpreter binary is `titan`, and apart from the changes in `luaconf.h` is identical to Lua 5.3.4.
+Apart from the changes in `luaconf.h` this interpreter is identical to Lua 5.3.4.
 The `package.cpath` of this interpreter has a `/usr/local/lib/titan/5.3.4/?.so` entry for any system-wide Titan modules.